otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client creates Prekey Messages, as defined in OTRv4 specification.
 See the [Prekey message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message) section of the OTRv4 specification for details.
-1. Client receives a Prekey Server Identifier (e.g. prekey.autonomia.digital)
-   and the Prekey Server long-term public key from a source.
+1. Client receives a Prekey Server Identity (e.g. prekey.autonomia.digital) and the Prekey Server long-term public key from a source.
 In XMPP, for example, this source is the server service discovery functionality.
 1. Client authenticates (in a deniable way) with the server through the DAKE and, with that, it generates a shared secret.
    See section [Key Exchange](#key-exchange) for details.